-Although it is rarely thought of and seldom seen, the insulation in your attic is incredibly important.
+Although it is rarely thought of and seldom seen, the insulation in your home and attic is incredibly important.
 If your attic insulation is properly installed and in good shape, your home will be more energy-efficient.
 You’ll also rest assured that you don’t have contaminated insulation that can affect the health of your home.

 The process of attic insulation installation is complex and poses dangers for the unwary or inexperienced homeowner.
-This article will outline the main steps that attic insulation professionals like Attic Construction take when they are installing new insulation.
+This article will outline the main steps that attic insulation professionals at Attic Construction take when they are installing new insulation.
 We’ll explore some of the top signs that you need new insulation, and break down the process from identifying a problem to installing an effective solution.
-These steps will reinforce the importance of working with an experienced professional to remedy any problems with your attic insulation.
+These steps will reinforce the importance of working with an experienced insulation contractor to remedy any problems with your attic insulation.

 Signs You Need New Insulation